heytanix/PCL_repository/README.md

 2. **Device Selection**: tester.py allows to choose between CPU/CUDA (as of August 31, 2025)
 3. **Webcam ID**: Select camera device (usually 0 for default webcam)

-## Modifications from Base YOLOv11
-The following enhancements have been made to the original YOLOv11 implementation:

 1. **Real-time webcam integration**:
    - Added threaded architecture for concurrent frame capture and processing
    - Implemented frame queue system for smooth display